 Because it was our house and our driveway, I began to practice how to make an inconceivable bank shot off the storm window of my parents’ bathroom window and into the net.
 After a ridiculous investment of trial-by-error practice, I ended up getting pretty good at it by the time I was 10.
 Because there were so many youngsters to compete with at the time, I was continuously seeking the ultimate home-court advantage.

 Within the confines of Radcliffe Road, my family was known as the “White Kellys,” because our dwelling was painted white with dark green shutters.
 Residing next to us, however, were the “Red Kellys,” a family whose house was decidedly scarlet.
 A palpable rivalry ensued within the neighborhood community where kids eventually had to take sides in a world where there were no shades of gray.
 We had the Fays and the Patricks, for instance, firmly entrenched with us.
-Our weapon of choice, of course, were the bountiful amount of crabapples that fell on both of our properties and the surrounding environs.
+Our weapon of choice, of course, was the bountiful amount of crabapples that fell on both of our properties and the surrounding environs.
 At the time, I assumed that our little rivalry was, at best, provincial.
 Consequently, I was astonished when a friend from Elmwood Road, more than three miles away, asked me if I was a White Kelly or a Red Kelly.
 I guess controversy traveled long and far in those days.

 Situated in the Fuller Brook section of Wellesley, Radcliffe Road buttressed the western end of Wellesley’s prominent cemetery, Woodlawn.
 Hence, when one of us observed a hearse from either Waterman’s or Leo J. Doherty’s, our town’s two principal funeral homes, creep slowly down adjacent Brook Street, the word would soon spread: “There’s gonna be a funeral today.”
 For the vast majority of neighborhood kids, including my brother, Mark, this was a manifestly undesirable event, and they stayed well clear of such proceedings.